Lenders prioritize reliable income sources and stable employment

 This platform allows you to upload and consolidate all the necessary mortgage documents easily.
 These documents undergo a verification process, and if they meet the required criteria, they are shared with eligible banks.

-You can request and compare mortgage offers without the hassle of repeatedly uploading the same documents for each new request.
+You can request and compare mortgage offers from top Spanish banks without the hassle of repeatedly uploading the same documents for each new request.

-Getting a mortgage can be challenging, but with careful planning and research, you can secure the financing you need to turn your dream of owning a home in Spain into a reality.
-Read on to discover how to secure a mortgage in Spain as a non-resident and make an informed decision.
+Getting a mortgage in Spain as a non-resident can be challenging, but with careful planning and research, you can secure the financing you need to turn your dream of owning a home into a reality.

 1. Foreigner Identity Number